Dates for the 15th Course will be 4th-14th April 2018

 Preparations used will include: invertebrate preparations (tunicates, molluscan neurones), zebra fish, mammalian brain slices, Fucus, Arabidopsis, and cell lines.

-Students at the course will be invited to display a small poster of their current research and time will be allocated for presentation and discussion.
+Students at the course will be invited to display a small (maximum A3-size) poster of their current research and time will be allocated for presentation and discussion.
+There will be a prize for Best Poster.

 There is usually a 3:1 ratio of applications to places, and there will be up to 20 places on the course.